|

 Lieutenant prior to discharge from active duty and reached the rank of Major in the

-Lancaster, upon graduation.
+upon graduation.
 He was 25 years old and 5'6½" tall.
-He transferred to
+He transferred to the Aviation

 At 7:30 a.m. on April 12, 1989, Corporal Almer was piloting H-1 with Trooper Wayne D.

-The helicopter took off from Aviation Patrol Unit No. 1 based at Reading Municipal Airport
+helicopter took off from Aviation Patrol Unit No. 1 based at Reading Municipal Airport to

-of water in a channel between Lower Bear Island and Boeckel's Landing on the west bank of
+water in a channel between Lower Bear Island and Boeckel's Landing on the west bank of the

 Scuba divers from several agencies found the wreckage with Corporal Almer and Trooper

-National Guard Skycrane helicopter at 4 p.m.
-The bodies of Corporal Almer and Trooper
+Guard Skycrane helicopter at 4 p.m.
+The bodies of Corporal Almer and Trooper Bilheimer had

-Bilheimer had been previously brought to the surface by Sergeant Wilson Knight, a diver
+been previously brought to the surface by Sergeant Wilson Knight, a diver from the Harford

-from the Harford County, Maryland, Sheriff's Department.
-According to the Lancaster County
+County, Maryland, Sheriff's Department.
+According to the Lancaster County Coroner, Corporal

 He was survived by his mother, Mrs. Anita Almer, of Bethlehem.
 She was presented with the